-A security breach of HIIG's computer systems could damage its reputation or result in liability.
+HIIG's computer systems may be subject to cybersecurity risks or other breaches of information technology security, noting the increasing frequency and severity of these kinds of incidents.
+Such security breaches could damage HIIG's reputation or result in liability.
 HIIG retains confidential information regarding its business dealings in its computer systems.
 HIIG may be required to spend significant capital and other resources to protect against security breaches or to alleviate problems caused by such breaches.
 Despite the implementation of security measures, the infrastructure supporting HIIG's computer systems may be vulnerable to physical break-ins, computer viruses, programming errors, attacks by third parties or similar disruptive problems.
 In addition, HIIG could be subject to liability if hackers were able to penetrate its network security or otherwise misappropriate confidential information.
 Furthermore, certain of HIIG's businesses are subject to compliance with laws and regulations enacted by U.S. federal and state governments, the European Union or other jurisdictions or enacted by various regulatory organizations or exchanges relating to the privacy and security of the information of clients, employees or others.
 The compromise of personal, confidential or proprietary information could result in remediation costs, legal liability, regulatory action and reputational harm, which could have a material adverse effect on HIIG's results of operations or financial condition.